 With Alien: Covenant set to hit this summer, there’s no better time to stop and imagine what could have been had Engineers come our way.

-Luckily, the script for this one has been made available online, so it’s easy to picture the film we could have had.
+available online, so it’s easy to picture the film we could have had.
 From reading the script, it seems clear that this version would basically be Prometheus, but with actual xenomorphs involved.
 This is the original incarnation of the same story, and they were removed simply for the purpose of doing something different.
 Honestly, I think some of the infamous plot holes with the finished feature stem from the decision to remove all of the iconic Alien imagery.

 As it stands, the mutation process in Prometheus doesn’t make sense and really just feels like an attempt to recreate the classic facehugger scene in Alien without having to use any of the same creatures.
 It winds up feeling less creative, not more creative, which is ultimately where it ran into problems.
 The decision to let this stand apart as its own spiritual film and not its own spiritual Alien film doesn’t wind up working.

 Everything that’s good about Prometheus is still here.
 There are the interesting ideas about how the Engineers are responsible for human life, there’s David—there are great elements in here that made it into the finished product.
 But the Alien stuff was removed too late in the game for Prometheus as a whole to truly work on its own.
 It doesn’t feel as spiritual as I’m sure it wants to be.